mikkn21/mikkn21/README.md

 ---

 Feel free to look around!
-I enjoy technical discussions, and I'm always learning, so feel free to reach out or connect.
+I enjoy technical discussions, and I'm always learning, so feel free to reach out or connect 🧑‍💻☕.